tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/050_sql_crdt/README.md

 ![[Pasted image 20230315094303.png]]

-You can try to remove it as well, and it should work as expected.
+You can try to remove tasks as well, and it should work as expected.

-You can logout and login again to verify your previous stored task is still there.
+You can logout and login again to verify your previous stored tasks are still there.
 So your work has been stored into the SQL database in our state machine.

-Great!, now let's move on to the code walkthrough and figure out how it works.
+Great!
+Now let's move on to the code walkthrough and figure out how it works.